Azure/acs-engine/docs/kubernetes/troubleshooting.md

 - VMExtensionProvisioningError or VMExtensionProvisioningTimeout
 - `kubectl node` doesn't list the Windows node(s)

+To get more logs, you need to connect to the Windows nodes using Remote Desktop - see [Connecting to Windows Nodes](#connecting-to-windows-nodes)

+Once connected, check the following logs for errors:

+ - `c:\Azure\CustomDataSetupScript.log`

-To get more logs, you need to connect to the Windows nodes using Remote Desktop.
-Since the nodes are on a private IP range, you will need to use SSH local port forwarding from a master node.
+#### Connecting to Windows nodes

+Since the nodes are on a private IP range, you will need to use SSH local port forwarding from a master node to the Windows node to use remote.

 1. Get the IP of the Windows node with `az vm list` and `az vm show`